vciancio/golem-dashboard/README.md

 | 3000 | Node Port |

 ## Running Without Docker
-> Note, if you don't have your environment variables set on your system, you can set them for a single command as shown below.
+> Note: if you don't have your environment variables set on your system, you can set them for a single command as shown below.
+> Requires NPM version 6 to run.
+Make sure to update your NPM version to latest before running this app.
 ~~~
 cd app
 npm install